VenkataBhaskarr/Portfolio-us/README.md

-## This is a project that is being constructed using svelte.js as a part of showing our love towards svelte
+## This is a project that is being constructed using reactJS and threeJS